FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+On paper we are able to simulate multiple scenarios and experiment with more light colors, but acting out do make more visual sense and is more immersive.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+When acting out, we have noticed eignificantly more "details" about device's deployment and positioning versus ideal setting on paper.
+We are able to start more discussion surrounding the "producting environment" for our interactions.

 ## Part C. Prototype the device